 - In the episode "Re-do" when Frank rescues Erin from the hands of a rapist.
 He only has one line: "Get your hands off my daughter."
 Reed taunts him and tries to invoke Put Down Your Gun and Step Away ; Frank's response is to not even let the guy have three words before shooting him in the head.
 Made more awesome when you remember that he was using an old .38 Special revolver that was the ancestral weapon of the Reagan family - a weapon older than he is.

 - In the episode "Smack Attack" when Jamie rushes into the party and gives CPR to the dying teenager.

 - In the episode "After Hours", where the owner of a club is trying to seduce Danny.
 "Was that your wife?" she says.
 "Yeah..."
 "What does she have that I don't?"
 "Me."
 Way to pull a Gibbs-style 'functional mute'!

-- Nikki's Chinese fortune cookie says, "You will meet a tall dark stranger".
-Nikki's mom says, "No, you won't".
-Nikki's grandfather adds, "Not while I have thousands of armed men at my disposal."
+- Nicky's Chinese fortune cookie says, "You will meet a tall dark stranger".
+Nicky's mom says, "No, you won't".
+Nicky's grandfather adds, "Not while I have thousands of armed men at my disposal."